jettylabs-archive/jetty_access_control/website/docs/getting-started/index.md

 <details>
   <summary><strong>Tableau</strong></summary>
   <div>
-    <p>To read the relevant metadata from Tableau, Jetty needs credentials to an account with account or site admin privileges.</p>
+    <p>To read the relevant metadata from Tableau, Jetty needs credentials to an account with at least Site Administrator Explorer privileges.</p>
     <p>To make setup easy, be ready with the following:</p>
     <ol>
       <li>Your Tableau URL (something like <code>fs.online.tableau.com</code>).</li>